idiap/bob/src/python/core/doc/PCA.rst

 Deriving a better representation (finding principal components)
 ---------------------------------------------------------------

-Imagine that you toke all the photos of all your friends.
+Imagine that you took all the photos of all your friends.
 You crop those images so only the face is visible and you align their eye-centers.
 If you take the average of all this images, you will get an average "face" of all your friends.